hyperledger/web3j-docs/docs/web3j-openapi.md

 # Getting started with Web3j-OpenAPI

 ## How to generate a project:
-To generate an OpenAPI project using the [Web3j-OpenAPI](https://github.com/web3j/web3j-openapi) generator, you need to have the [Epirus-CLI](https://github.com/epirus-io/epirus-cli) installed on your machine.
+To generate an OpenAPI project using the [Web3j-OpenAPI](https://github.com/web3j/web3j-openapi) generator, you need to have the [Epirus-CLI](https://github.com/epirus-io/epirus-cli) installed on your machine (Note - the Epirus CLI has replaced the Web3j CLI).
-It’s easy to do:
+It’s easy to do (for Windows instructions head [here](https://docs.epirus.io/quickstart/#installation)):

 ```
 curl -L get.epirus.io | sh